bsorrentino/bsorrentino/_posts/2021-12-19-Office-Script:-publish-serverless-function-from-Excel365.md

 ## Delivery of first release

-After tests I've delivered solution in the production environment and after a while I got the first **critical issue** but it wasn't related to technical problem rather an uncovered (and unespected) use case.
+After tests I've delivered solution in the production environment and after a while I got the first **critical issue** but it wasn't related to technical problem rather an uncovered (and unexpected) use case.

 ### The issue (ie. new use case)
-The new use case was that the user that play role of Validator needed to updated Excel file (also writing complex formulas) before a new generation so this means that the **Excel cannot be overwritten** but **it must be a live file** and this implies that the Flow has to work on a pre-existent file updating selectively the cells whithin.
+The new use case was that the user that play role of Validator needed to updated Excel file (also writing complex formulas) before a new generation so this means that the **Excel cannot be overwritten** but **it must be a live file** and this implies that the Flow has to work on a pre-existent file updating selectively the cells within.

 ### The Office Script comes to rescue